ai4ce/GARF/README.md

 ## 🔊 News
+- `2025/06/25`: GARF has been accepted to ICCV2025.
+Looking forward to seeing you in Hawaii🌺!
 - `2025/03/25`: We release the <a href="https://ai4ce.github.io/GARF/" target="_blank">GARF</a>, which achieves state-of-the-art performance across a diverse range of synthetic and real-world benchmarks.
 Try our <a href="https://garf-demo.pages.dev/" target="_blank">demo</a> on your own data!

 ## 📖 Table of Contents